Important Requirements: COPE Class & Mediation

 Seminar for Separating Parents ("COPE" Class) and Mediation

-Working through co-parenting and visitation issues can be one of the most difficult things for parents to handle when they go their separate ways.
+Working through co-parenting and visitation issues can be one of the most difficult things for parents to handle when they separate.
 Family Court has two programs available to help parents deal with these issues.
-A seminar is required for all parents who are separating, and Family Mediation Center services are required for parents who cannot work out their own custody agreement.
+A seminar may be required for parents who are separating, and Family Mediation Center services are required for parents who cannot work out their own custody agreement.
 Read on for more information about both.

 WARNING!Do not bring your children to court with you, do not talk about the court case with your children, and do not show them any papers about the case.
 The court rules do not allow children to participate in any part of your court case unless the judge orders it.

 Family Mediation Center

 Parents must try mediation if they cannot work out a custody and visitation schedule on their own.
 The Family Mediation Center can help parents try to work out a plan for legal custody, physical custody, a weekly visitation schedule, a summer schedule, a holiday schedule, and vacation time.

 Judges will usually refer you and the other parent to the Family Mediation Center if custody and visitation issues are in dispute.
 You can also request a referral to the Family Mediation Center if you have a case filed at family court.
 You can use the following form to ask your judge to refer you to mediation:

 Request and Order for Family Mediation Center (pdf fillable)

 If there is a history of child abuse or domestic violence, the judge may waive the mediation requirement.
 You can use the following forms to ask the judge to waive mediation in your case.